-The spread of COVID-19 and its variants, or COVID-19, in the United States has continued to result in travel restrictions impacting our sales professionals and therapy development specialists who support them.
-New virus variants, including the Delta variant, and increased infection rates during this period make the current COVID-related environment highly volatile and uncertain which creates uncertainty in the number of TCAR procedures and demand for our products as a result.
+The spread of COVID-19 and its variants, or COVID-19, in the United States has continued to result in intermittent travel restrictions and restrictive hospital policies impacting our sales professionals and therapy development specialists who support them.
+New virus variants, including the Delta and Omicron variants and subvariants, and varying infection and related hospitalization rates throughout the pandemic have increased the volatility and uncertainty in the number of TCAR procedures and demand for our products.
 Our field-based team continues to be available to support TCAR procedures, either in person or virtually.
 Members of our field team may, however, choose not to enter hospitals due to preexisting conditions, personal choice, or on doctors' orders or may be unable to enter hospitals due to hospital policy.
-In addition, hospitals may reduce staffing and postpone certain procedures in response to COVID-19 or divert resources to treat those patients with COVID-19.
-Some hospitals have also restricted or limited access for non-patients, including our sales professionals and therapy development specialists, which has negatively impacted our access to physicians and their patients.
-Our business and operations may be impacted by competition for operating room and hybrid operating rooms within hospitals that have dedicated certain resources only to COVID-19 patients.
+While some hospitals appear to be on the path to normalization, hospitals have and continue to experience staffing and contrast dye shortages and resource constraints that cause problems scheduling or rescheduling TCAR procedures.
+Physicians or their patients may postpone TCAR procedures in response to COVID-19 or divert resources to treat patients with COVID-19 or other conditions deemed higher priority.
+Some hospitals have also restricted or limited access for non-patients, including our sales professionals and therapy development specialists, which has negatively impacted our access to physicians and their staff.
+Our business and operations may be impacted by competition for operating room and hybrid operating rooms within hospitals that are resource constrained or have dedicated certain resources only to COVID-19 patients.
 As hospitals cancel and defer elective surgeries, it reduces their revenue and impacts their financial results, which could result in pricing pressure on our products as they seek cost savings.
-Prolonged restrictions relating to COVID-19 could adversely affect our ability to collect amounts derive as a result.
+Prolonged restrictions relating to COVID-19 could adversely affect our procedures and the revenue we derive as a result.
 Additionally, some hospitals may have cash flow problems or cease doing business due to the impact of COVID-19 on their operations, which could reduce the number of hospitals where TCAR is performed and adversely affect our ability to collect amounts due to us and our revenue as a result.

-We expect these challenges to continue to impact the number of TCAR procedures in 2021, with procedure volumes impacted by increased COVID-19 hospitalizations and hospital capacity constraints due to the COVID-19 Delta variant.
+We expect these challenges may continue to impact the number of TCAR procedures, as procedure volumes were recently impacted by increased COVID-19 hospitalizations and hospital capacity and staffing constraints due to recent COVID-19 variants.
 Patients may also be reluctant to visit their physicians at their offices or in hospitals due to fear of contracting COVID-19.
 Physicians may not be performing as many diagnostic tests for their patients and the labs where these tests are performed may not be open, staffed adequately or open the entire day.
 Even where physicians continue to treat symptomatic patients, treatment of asymptomatic patients is being deferred in many cases in areas where COVID-19 cases and hospitalizations are significant.
-The reduction in diagnostic testing and physician visits, the increase in deferred treatment, and patient behaviors are translating into fewer than expected TCAR procedures being performed in the current environment.
+The reduction in diagnostic testing and physician visits, the increase in deferred treatment, and patient behaviors have translated into fewer than expected TCAR procedures being performed throughout various periods of the pandemic.